AltNext/ts-template/README.md

-Comes with typescript, linting, prettier, testing, doc generation, GitHub workflows and templates, husky hooks, changests for changelog generation and version publishing, commitlint, a license, code of conduct and contributing guidelines, a base `package.json` file, renovate configuration, tsconfig files for both project and overall,
+Comes with typescript, linting, prettier, testing, doc generation, GitHub workflows and templates, husky hooks, changesets for changelog generation and version publishing, commitlint, a license, code of conduct and contributing guidelines, a base `package.json` file, renovate configuration, tsconfig files for both project and overall,